Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Get-AzureRmAdvisorConfiguration.md

 ```

 ## DESCRIPTION
-Configuration associated with a subscription are of two typoes,
+Configuration associated with a subscription are of two types,

-Subscription level configuration: There can be only one configration for this type for each subscription, lowCpuThreshold and exclude properties are taken into effect for configuration.
+Subscription level configuration: There can be only one configration for this type for each subscription. lowCpuThreshold and exclude properties are taken into effect for configuration.
 ResourceGroup level configuration: There can be only one configration for each ResourceGroup in a subscription, only exclude property is taken into effect for configuration.

 ## EXAMPLES